gonzalo123/playing_with_nameko/README.md

 ```

-Here a simple example of nameko microservice that send a meesage to one queue each 3 seconds
+Here a simple example of nameko microservice that sends a meesage to one queue each 3 seconds

 ```python
 from nameko.timer import timer